 When things stop working, it is important to work methodically to figure out what has gone wrong.
 Here are a few problem areas for you to start your investigation:

 - Have the WiFi credentials changed?
 Try and connect to the access point from your phone with the same credentials, and visit TallyFi.com to verify that you have the right password and that the connection is working.
 We suggest temporarily disabling your cellular data connection to make sure you are actually testing the access point rather than your data plan.
 If everything appears to be working, we recommend using the AP mode setup configuration method and watching the connection process - if errors continue to occur, the AP setup process will detail them, and that should provide a starting point for further diagnosis.
+Another common issue is with the use of "captive portals" - access points that require the user to sign in via a webpage to access the wider Internet after having connected to the access point.
+Our device does not provide any support for captive portal logins - you'll want to whitelist each of the devices MAC on your access points to permit access.
+You can find the unique MAC address in the "Advanced" -> "Device Info" menu on the device.

 - Bindings and Settings